 There were a few font problems with the Autumn issue because BC's corporate fonts were no longer supported by ET's computer software.
 This issue again ran to 24 pages, containing the Field Trip Reports and also:

-- information on the Grizzled Skipper Winter Work Party programme - an article by Steve Mathers on the Migrant Butterflies of the East Midlands - a piece about Ken Orpe's initiative: Sallows for the Purple Emperor in Derbyshire.
+• information on the Grizzled Skipper Winter Work Party programme an article by Steve Mathers on the Migrant | The Big

+• a piece about Ken Orpe's initiative: Sallows for the Purple Emperor in Derbyshire.